4 Ways to Save Energy at Home While on Vacation

 It may seem counter-intuitive, but a full refrigerator runs more efficiently than an empty one.
 Resist the urge to purge the fridge before you leave town.
 Instead, fill it with nonperishable items like pickles and water bottles.

 Saving energy at home while you’re away on vacation is easy if you’re willing to prep the house in advance.
-For more energy-saving tips or to schedule an air conditioner service, call Airmasters Heating & Air Conditioning Inc. at 817-506-4862.
+For more energy-saving tips or to schedule an air conditioner service, call Airmasters AC, Heat, Plumbing & Electrical at 817-506-4862.

 Image provided by Bigstock